SFS2X Docs / ExamplesUnity / fps

 » First Person Shooter

-This examples has taken the Unity "3rd Person Shooter" demo as basis to create an (almost) full blown server authoritative first person shooter using SmartFoxServer 2X.
+This examples has taken the Unity "3rd Person Shooter" demo as basis to create a full blown server authoritative first person shooter using SmartFoxServer 2X.
 Additionally it utilizes SmartFoxServer 2X's ability to mix TCP and UDP based messaging.

 TCP is the most common protocol deployed on the Internet.
 It’s dominance is explained by the fact that TCP

-UDP as well, is commonly found on the Internet, however, UDP is not used to deliver critical information – it forgoes the data checking and flow control found in TCP.
+UDP as well, is commonly found on the Internet; however UDP is not used to deliver critical information, as it forgoes the data checking and flow control found in TCP.
 For this reason, UDP is significantly faster and more efficient, although, it cannot be relied on to reach it’s destination.

 All critical game informations between the server and client are sent via TCP for reliable delivery.
 This could be shooting for example, or animation sync, damage messages, etc. On the other hand, sending updates to the players Transform — which is continuously sent to all clients - is utilizing UDP.